This form sets up the basic parameters for all of the objects and finder charts you'll create during this instance of the run.

 Telescope: The telescope used for the observation.

-The latitude and longitude of your observing site.
+The latitude and longitude of your observatory.

 All the objects that passed the filters in the first form are displayed in the list that comes up after you click on the "Make the list" button in the previous form.